Xertica-Soluciones/gen-ai-demos/Demo 2/README.md

         * **Transparency and explainability:** Where possible, clarity is provided on how the chatbot arrived at an answer.
         * **Human oversight:** Mechanisms are in place for human review of challenging or critical responses.
 * **Compliance**
     * Given the judicial context, compliance with relevant data privacy regulations (e.g., **LGPD in Brazil, GDPR in Europe**) and industry-specific legal requirements is ensured.
-GCP's various compliance certifications are leveraged.

 This architecture provides a robust, scalable, and secure foundation for a sophisticated judicial chatbot, adhering to modern cloud development and operational principles.